Eclipse 505 and 605: South African Stunners

 Apreamare, which has been building boats in Italy since 1849, has a new Gozzo-line flagship model: the Gozzo 45.
 Designer Marco Casali of Too Design, working with Cataldo Aprea and the Apreamare technical department, is primarily responsible for creating the Gozzo 45.
 They describe the boat as a “classy cruiser” that stands apart from other, “increasingly redundant” models of the same size in the marketplace.
 The cockpit table is intended for entertaining with eight to 10 guests, while the two-stateroom, two-head accommodations plan belowdecks is set up for weekends on the hook.
 (An optional three-stateroom, two-head layout is also available.)
 Engine packages can be traditional shaft-line or Volvo Penta IPS installations.

 Aquila Yachts has announced plans for a 42-foot power catamaran that is on track to make its debut in February 2023.
 The model will join the company’s existing lineup of power cats that go as big as 70 feet length overall.
 So far, Aquila has revealed that the 42 will have two staterooms available in multiple configurations, along with a utility cabin and twin 230 hp or 300 hp Volvo Penta D4 diesels.
+This will be a great option for someone looking for a small, yet mighty cruising boat.
 Guest relaxation areas will be concentrated on the flybridge, in the cockpit and on the foredeck.
 The new boat will be built to the standard known as CE Certification Category A, which means it will be suitable for seas up to 13 feet as well as winds above 40 knots—in other words, get ready for some serious, longer-distance cruising itineraries.

 Prestige M48: First Model in a New Line